asoulet/c3m/README.md

 Just run the C3M class of the c3m package for launching the algorithm.
 By default, the program is running on DBpedia with an error threshold of 0.01 and a minimum likelihood threshold of 0.97.

-Alternatively, there is runnable jar in the runnable directory.
+Alternatively, there is a runnable jar in the runnable directory.

 ## Results